You must complete the Free Application for Federal Student Aid (FAFSA) to be considered for all of the following student loans:

 The terms and conditions under which students receive Federal Direct Loans and Perkins Loans can be viewed on the Federal Student Aid website.

-Students who completed the FAFSA are automatically considered for Direct loans.
+Students who completed the FAFSA are automatically considered for direct loans.
 There are two distinct Direct loan programs.
 The subsidized program is based on financial need and the borrower does not pay interest while enrolled at least half-time.
 The unsubsidized program does not have this in-school subsidy and is not need-based; therefore all eligible students may apply for and receive these funds.
 Under the unsubsidized program, interest may accumulate or capitalize until the borrower is out of school.
 Capitalizing increases the amount of the principal.
 The borrower may make interest-only payments to avoid capitalization.
-Up to date information on interest rates and loan origination fees, can be viewed at: https://studentaid.ed.gov/sa/types/loans/interest-rates These loans are disbursed through the College.
+Up to date information on interest rates and loan origination fees, can be viewed on the interest rate page on the Federal Student Aid site.
+These loans are disbursed through the College.
 The amounts that undergraduate students may borrow per academic year depends on the amount of credits earned.
 See the chart below.

 PLUS (parent) Loan: Limited to Cost of Attendance minus other financial aid such as grants, scholarships, work-study, student loans, etc.